TimLeeTY/webMJ/README.md

 <!-- - Logic to handle running out of tiles *(added, needs testing)* -->
 - Add flowers
 <!-- - Add screenshots to readme -->
+- Add username to win message in JavaScript